flutter/website/flutter-for-react-native/index.md

 }
 ```

-In the above example, you use the constructor of the `MyStatelessWidget` class
+In the previous example, you use the constructor of the `MyStatelessWidget` class
 to pass the `text`, which is marked as `final`.
 This class extends
  `StatelessWidget`—it contains immutable data.